johnser/BlueProx/README.md

  - *The ESP32 has four modes: Active, Modem Sleep, Light and Deep Sleep.
 The issue is that the Bluetooth radio is disabled in all modes besides Active mode.
 In Active mode, the ESP32 consumes ~500mA, which is 2.5W.

 In a month, the ESP32 would consume 1825 Wh.
 Thats over x7 our design requirement of 250 Wh!
-Power consumption of 2.5W means that the ESP32 is dead in the water, a much lower power Bluetooth radio to move forward with needed to be found.
+Power consumption of 2.5W means that the ESP32 is dead in the water, and a much lower power Bluetooth radio to move forward with needed to be found.
 >Note: This is a real shame, because the ESP32 consumes only ~1mA in Light sleep.
 Too bad all the radios are unusable in this state.